Mararsh/MyBox/en/README.md

      - Show button "Open by system method" in interfaces of handling file.
      - List all showing windows.
 Options to close or set/disable "Always in top" against selected windows.
 * Improved:
-     - Click color block to pop paletter.
+     - Click color block to pop palette.
      - Click button to pop file backups, rather than always refresh the list when file is saved.
      - Shape example is loaded as user required, rather than set it by default when add shape.
      - In interface of handling data: